Mapping a used car purchase

 Focusing on a clear outcome

 CarVeto is a car checking service that blocks your decision to buy a used vehicle until it has passed our background history check.
-We gather our data from Experian, Police, MIAFTR, VIC, VCA and DVLA.
-Each time a vehicle registration is entered we search and return all available vehicle data.
+We gather our data from Experian, Police, MIAFTR, VIC, VCA, DVLA and other sources.
+Each time a vehicle registration is entered we search and return all available data.

 How to buy a used car – the result is an easy to understand vehicle history report that clearly explains if a vehicle is safe, legal and a worthwhile investment.